CycloneLabs/albaricoquero/README.md

 # Albaricoquero

-> A full-featured Webpack setup with hot-reload, lint-on-save, js, pug and scss support.
+> A full-featured Webpack setup with hot-reload, unit tests, lint-on-save, lint-on-commit, ts, pug and scss support.
 > This template is Vue 2.0 compatible.

 ## Usage